-retail purchase balance means the outstanding balance of all purchases (not including cash advances, special promotions, or balance transfers as determined by us in our discretion), together with any related interest and fees, and any interest or fees which are not related to a specific balance type (e.g. an annual fee and interest on it).
+retail purchase balance means the outstanding balance of all purchases (not including cash advances, special promotions, or balance transfers as determined by us in our discretion), together with any related interest and fees, and any interest or fees which are not related to a specific balance type (e.g. an overlimit or annual fee and interest on them).

-security code means a cardholder's PIN, online password, TPIN for accessing telephone services via the customer service centre, or any other password or information used to access the account and which is know to the cardholder and is intended to be known only to the cardholder and which we require the cardholder to keep secret.
+security code means a cardholder's PIN, online password for telephone banking, TPIN for telephone banking, or any other password or information used to access the account and which is known to the cardholder and is intended to be known only to the cardholder and which we require the cardholder to keep secret.